sf-wdi-22-23/modules-23/w01-controlling-the-dom/d1-homework/more-basic-css.md

 #### External Style Sheets

-With just one file - your external style sheet - you can modify the styles of your entire website.
-That's really powerful and helps keep your code organized and separate.
+With just one file - an external style sheet - you can modify the styles of your entire website.
+That's really powerful; it helps keep your code organized and your styles consistent.

 To link the stylesheet to the HTML file, inside the `<head>` tags, we need to add a self-closing `<link>` tag, indicating the type of relations (`rel="stylesheet"`) and the file path.
-But first, let's create a css file within our css directory.
+But first, let's create a css file within a new css directory.

 ```bash